DRINKING AFTER ORAL SURGERY – WISDOM TEETH & DENTAL IMPLANTS

 Additionally, you will more than likely be prescribed pain medications after your oral surgery treatment.
 This could be in the form of Norco, Percocet, Vicodin, Tylenol with Codeine or ibuprofen.
 Consuming beer, wine, or spirits while under the influence of pain medications can be very dangerous and can result in liver failure, impaired motor function, dizziness and overdose.

-To avoid any problems during the recovery process, whether it be the surgery sites healing properly or your overall well-being, we strongly advise you to deter from drinking alcohol after oral surgery and once you have finished using your pain medications.
+To avoid any problems during the recovery process, whether it be the surgery sites healing properly or your overall well-being, we strongly advise you to refrain from drinking alcohol after oral surgery and once you have finished using your pain medications.

 COFFEE